alttch/eva3/install/demos/farm/README.rst

 ======================

 * Both UCs are statically connected to LM PLC via HTTP API
-* UCs and LM PLC are statically connected to SFA via HTTP API as well * All cluster components are running in the separate contaners
+* UCs and LM PLC are statically connected to SFA via HTTP API as well
+* All cluster components run in the separate contaners
 * Components are separated for demo only, in similar real case it would be useful to run LM PLC and SFA on same EVA ICS node